 I wasn’t familiar with Richard Misiano-Genovese, so thank you for mentioning him.
 I’m not sure there is a direct connection between my décollage photographs and my music, at least not a conscious one.
 However, I did use such a photograph for cover of my recent CD, so there’s obviously some type of connection in my mind.
 What attracts me to those scenes that I document and frame as though they were actual artworks, is the variety of textures that emerge through both accumulation, as well as natural weathering and decay.
 Such a scene, when it’s particularly interesting, is the result of many unrelated, often incidental, actions over a lengthy period of time, resulting in a richly inscribed site with many layers of meaning and association.
 These photographs are as much archeological as they are artistic, and I suppose this can describe some of my music.
 If any of the pieces on Electroacoustic Works echo the cover art, it would be Periodicity Piece #6.
 Like the image, it has many layers of signification, and most of the ingredients are ostensibly unrelated or incidental.
 What any of this says in a political sense, I couldn’t say for sure, though I do believe that all choices are in some way political.

-Much of your music over the last decade promotes the hammer dulcimer rather prominently as the lead instrument.
+Much of your music over the last decade promotes the hammer dulcimer rather prominently as a leading instrument.
 Emerging in Persia during the 10th century, the hammer dulcimer has since been incorporated by various cultures throughout the world.
-Having first experimented with it while you were studying at California Institute of the Arts in the mid-1990’s, you must have developed quite a bond with it.
-As an atypical lead instrument, not to mention one without easy analogue in the western tradition, can you speak to its appeal?
-Has it become inseparable from your compositional development?
+As an atypical classical instrument, not to mention one without easy analogue in the western tradition, can you speak to its unique appeal and the bond that you share with it?

 How does that 100-foot yacht sound to you these days?
 The Washington Post’s Spotlight write-up about your band 9353, a group which was active during the mid-1980’s, describes a collective goal among the group of self-sufficiency, i.e. independence from the whims and wiles of any entity beyond itself.
 The band was very clear that it was not interested in kneeling to corporate institutions: the goal never included jet-setting after procuring a cover of Rolling Stone.
 And yet, the virtues of the fringe artist have limits, too.
 How has it been treading a wayward path past the bazaar of pop culture?
 What are the challenges, as a composer, of navigating a career in contrast to the reigning status quo?
 Have you ever felt the pressure to gentrify your music, or to market yourself differently?